 I always thought the study of rocks seemed kind of boring, I mean, rocks, really?
 Even Charlie Brown was bummed when he got a rock.
 Remember in “The Great Pumpkin,” when the kids went trick or treating and all the kids were excited about receiving their treats, and poor Charlie Brown was shafted, He exclaimed,”I got a rock.”
 Well, after doing a mini geology study, I got a little more excited about rocks.
-Why do people even study rocks to begin with?
 What can a little rock tell us about anything?
 Turns out, quite a lot.
 Studying rocks, seems to be simultaneously teaching us about the past to prepare for the future.
 Really cool, right!?
 It got me thinking, about how sometimes we want to bury the past, run from it, ignore it, deny it.
-As painful as the past is sometimes, this is the wrong approach.
+As painful as the past is sometimes, there is lessons to be learned from it.
 We don’t know why some things happen, but we know that each part of our lives is preparing us for the future.
 When I see my life through this lens, it blows me away!
 There is purpose, there is meaning.
 So what are rocks?
 They are combinations of different minerals.
 There are many different rocks.
 No two rocks are the same.
 Each has different characteristics that make them unique.
 There are three main types of rock though, Sedimentary, Igneous, and Metamorphic.
 Geologists say that 75% of rocks around us are Sedimentary.
 They are the norm of the rocks.
 These rocks are soft in comparison to the others and can crumble and fall apart more easily.
 The igneous rocks form when hot magma cools, they become coarse, and grainy with pockets of air bubbles.
 When I was reading this I thought about us and our past.
 Some of us let our past make us soft and we crumble and fall apart, others let our past erupt in us and then when it cools, we are left hard, and coarse, with pockets of emptiness.
 So what about this last rock, Metamorphic?
 Metamorphic start out no different from the other two types, but when placed under extreme amounts of heat and pressure they don’t melt they go through a metamorphosis.
 They change!
 Are you getting excited?!
 I sure am.
 These rocks become denser and can have shiny crystals.
 Geologists say that metamorphic rocks hold a special element of mastery.
 Who is the master?
 I know who he is!
 Geologists even say they can continue to change with the right amount of heat and pressure.
 We are ever-changing becoming more like Christ.
 Every high heat, and high pressure event is changing us.
 Philippians 1:6 says “He who began a good work in you, will see it through to the day of completion, until the day of Jesus Christ.”
 The final metamorphosis.

 This is reason to praise God in the midst of our trials.
 Are we going to be a rock that crumbles and falls or maybe becomes hard and coarse, or will we allow Jesus to refine us, to change us, to make us more like him?